Instruction and Q&A

 If you got any other questions, please email me to ask- pin@antsinnz.co.nz

 We offer ant farms that are incredibly easy to operate.
-So simple, in fact, that all you need to do is maintain the humidity (the methods for maintaining humidity in different farms will be described below) and feed the ants.
+So simple, in fact, that all you need to do is maintain the humidity and feed the ants.
 This allows you to fully immerse yourself in the joy of observing and feeding the ants.

 Compared to other pets, insects are more fragile in terms of vitality.
 Even a small mistake can easily lead to their death.